Richard Mullins, MD

 Dr. Mullins and his wife found their way to Reno 22 years ago thanks to the pull of the mountains.
 They wanted a setting where they could enjoy outdoor activities like backpacking and golf while raising their four children.
 With the kids now grown and pursuing their own futures, Dr. Mullins and his wife are not going anywhere.
 Long ago they decided that Reno was “home”.

 Dedicated to the community he loves, Dr. Mullins chooses to give back.
 He is a Clinical Assistant Professor in the Department of Family and Community Medicine at University of Nevada Reno School of Medicine and is a member of the Washoe County Medical Society and Nevada State Medical Association.
-He was as a Boy Scout troop leader for eight years, served as team physician for Sparks High School for 20 years and is currently team physician for North Valleys High School
+He was a Boy Scout troop leader for eight years, served as team physician for Sparks High School for 20 years and is currently team physician for North Valleys High School.

 As a Board Certified Orthopaedic Surgeon, Dr. Mullins is a member of the American Academy of Orthopaedic Surgeons, as well as the American Orthopaedic Society of Sports Medicine.